The Bankrate promise

-Is there a limit to how many cars or drivers I can have on my policy?
+Is there a limit to how many cars I can have on my policy?

-In general, companies require that you have an ‘insurable interest’ in a vehicle before they will add it to your policy.
-Insurable interest means that you have a financial responsibility towards the vehicle.
+In general, companies require that you have an ‘insurable interest’ in a vehicle before you can insure it.
+Insurable interest means that you have a financial interest in the vehicle.
 An example of this is a vehicle that you co-own.
 Whether that vehicle is covered and cared for matters to you because you have partial ownership.
-Insurable interest implies that you will take fewer risks with the vehicle and, in turn, will be less likely to cause an accident with it.

-If a company allows you to add a car to your policy that you don’t own or co-own, they may require the owner to be a household family member.
-Additionally, you may need to list that family member as an active driver on your policy.
-Your agent should have more specific information on their company guidelines.
+If a company allows you to add a car to your policy that you don’t own or co-own, it may require the owner to be a household family member.
+Additionally, you may need to list that family member as a driver on your policy or as an insurable interest.
+Your insurance agent should have more specific information on their company guidelines.

-How much does a multi-car insurance policy cost?
+How does coverage work on a multi-car insurance policy?